Thousands of Americans voluntarily self-quarantine after returning from China

 Thousands of travelers who have returned to the United States after recent trips to China are spending nearly half a month behind closed doors, under voluntary self-quarantine, even though they do not pose any immediate coronavirus-related health risk to others.

 These are not people sick with COVID-19, the disease caused by the coronavirus.
-They have had no fever, no cough, and aren't necessarily being tested for the virus.
+They have had no fever and no cough, and they aren't necessarily being tested for the virus.

 Full coverage of the coronavirus outbreak

-Health officials insist that these individuals do not pose a health risk to their neighbors.
-On the contrary, reports have suggested many travelers are going above and beyond to ensure they aren't a source of any spread.
+Health officials insist that these people don't pose health risks to their neighbors.
+On the contrary, reports have suggested that many travelers are going above and beyond to ensure they aren't a source of any spread.

-Quarantine is for healthy people who may have been exposed to a contagious illness, and is used in an attempt to control potential outbreaks.
+Quarantine is for healthy people who may have been exposed to a contagious illness, and it is used to control potential outbreaks.
 It's different from being put in isolation, which refers to people who have symptoms or have been diagnosed with the illness.

 "The travelers have all been very cooperative," Dr. Sherlita Amler, health commissioner for Westchester County, New York, told NBC News.
 Her department is monitoring 26 people under self-quarantine.